codecrafters-io/build-your-own-redis/solutions/haskell/01-init/code/README.md

 # Passing the first stage

-The entry point for your Redis implementation is in `Main.hs`.
+The entry point for your Redis implementation is in `app/Main.hs`.
 Study and uncomment the relevant code, and push your changes to pass the first stage:

 ```sh